-The budget for this CFA 2023 project is based on an April 2023 Brinnier & Larios cost estimate.
-Total costs are \$904,550. \$762,550 will replace aging sewer mains by installing 1,485 LF of new 8 inch sewer mains, replace 12 manholes, make 25 lateral re-connections, provide site preparation, traffic control and road restoration.
-Other costs are Engineering (\$95,000) and Administration (\$47,000).
-The Village has made a firm commitment to contribute \$47,000, specifically to pay for administrative costs.
+Total costs are \$1,888,150. \$1,623,150 will replace aging sewer mains by installing 2,710 LF of new 8 inch sewer mains, replace 22 manholes, make 61 lateral re-connections, provide site preparation, traffic control, road restoration and provide for on site construction inspection (\$57,000).
+Other costs are Engineering (\$195,000) and Administration (\$70,000).
+The Village has made a firm commitment to contribute \$388,150, specifically to pay for construction costs in excess of the \$1,500,000 CDBG grant, construction inspection, engineering and administrative costs.
+That commitment is evidenced by an uploaded Village Board resolution and letter to OCR.

 Despite Village's concerted efforts, the Consent Order will remain in effect until DEC is satisfied that hydraulic overloading as a result of I & I is sufficiently reduced to ensure public health and safety.
 New incidents of sewer overflow violations in 2013 precipitated a re-written Consent Order in 2014, a \$5,000 fine, a directive to investigate suspect areas of the sewer system and a mandate to continue sewer replacement/relining projects annually or face daily fines up to \$37,500.
-As noted, incidents of non-compliance have continued into 2023.
+As noted, incidents of non-compliance have continued into 2024.
 Under the terms of the re-written 2014 Consent Order, New Paltz must continue to replace the oldest portions of its sewer collection system with the greatest impact on hydraulic overloading and sewer spills.

-The improvements proposed in this CFA 2023 application are critical to the health and safety of the all Village residents by eliminating overflowing sewer manholes and by preventing raw sewage from reaching the Wallkill River.
+The improvements proposed in this CFA 2024 application are critical to the health and safety of the all Village residents by eliminating overflowing sewer manholes and by preventing raw sewage from reaching the Wallkill River.

-This proposed CFA 2023 project will: (1) eliminate potential public health threats related to manholes overflowing with sanitary sewage; (2) minimize property damage by eliminating sanitary overflows onto private property and into residences, (3) bring the Village into compliance with the Federal Clean Water Act and NYS Environmental Conservation Law, (4) avert further NYS DEC fines and (5) improve Wallkill River water quality.
+This proposed CFA 2024 project will: (1) eliminate potential public health threats related to manholes overflowing with sanitary sewage; (2) minimize property damage by eliminating sanitary overflows onto private property and into residences, (3) bring the Village into compliance with the Federal Clean Water Act and NYS Environmental Conservation Law, (4) avert further NYS DEC fines and (5) improve Wallkill River water quality.